XiaotaoChen/model-quantization/doc/detection.md

 new file:   third_party/quantization
 ```

+Specially check the `detectron2/engine/defaults.py` to see which options are added for the low bit quantization.

 ## Training and Test

 Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
 Just adapt the quantization need by modifying the configration file.